High-octane thrills and spills are front and centre, but what else is new? Find out in our Need for Speed Rivals review...

 "Need for Speed should be about balls-out fun, drifting around a corner at 200mph in a million dollar sports car being chased by the police and surrounded by traffic." says Rivals creative director Craig Sullivan.
 "That's what Need for Speed was then, and still is now."

-The message is loud and clear, but can Rivals - and Ghost Games - really deliver the goods?
-We dropped into their HQ in sunny Gothenberg for a chat, and a little playtest.
+The message is loud and clear, but can Rivals really deliver the goods?
+We revved up the disc and rolled out into the Redview County.

 Need for Speed Rivals: Gameplay